-"Merger Sub" means Explore Merger Sub, Inc., a Delaware corporation and wholly-owned subsidiary of DYNS.

-"Public Shares" means the shares of DYNS Class A Common Stock issued in the Initial Public Offering.

-- "Public Stockholders" means holders of Public Shares. - "Purchase Agreement" means the ChEF Purchase Agreement dated as of August 31, 2022, by and between Senti and Chardan. - "SEC" means the U.S. Securities and Exchange Commission. - "Securities Act" means the Securities Act of 1933, as amended. - "Senti" means Senti Biosciences, Inc., a Delaware corporation (which, prior to the consummation of the Business Combination, was known as DYNS). - "Senti Common Shares" means the common stock, par value \$0.0001 per share, of Senti. - "Signing Date" means August 31, 2022, the date the Purchase Agreement and Chardan Registration Rights Agreement were entered into. - "Special Meeting" means the special meeting of stockholders of DYNS, held on June 7, 2022. - "Sponsor" means Dynamics Sponsor LLC, a Delaware limited liability company. - "Trust Account" means the trust account maintained by Continental, acting as trustee, established for the benefit of Public Stockholders in connection with the Initial Public Offering.
+- "Merger Sub" means Explore Merger Sub, Inc., a Delaware corporation and wholly-owned subsidiary of DYNS. - "Public Shares" means the shares of DYNS Class A Common Stock issued in the Initial Public Offering. - "Public Stockholders" means holders of Public Shares. - "SEC" means the U.S. Securities and Exchange Commission. - "Securities Act" means the Securities Act of 1933, as amended. - "Senti" means Senti Biosciences, Inc., a Delaware corporation (which, prior to the consummation of the Business Combination, was known as DYNS). - "Senti Common Shares" means the common stock, par value \$0.0001 per share, of Senti. - "Special Meeting" means the special meeting of stockholders of DYNS, held on June 7, 2022. - "Sponsor" means Dynamics Sponsor LLC, a Delaware limited liability company. - "Trust Account" means the trust account maintained by Continental, acting as trustee, established for the benefit of Public Stockholders in connection with the Initial Public Offering.